YosysHQ/picorv32/README.md

 well as `RDCYCLE[H]`, `RDTIME[H]`, and `RDINSTRET[H]` instructions, turning the
 processor into an RV32E core.

+Furthermore it is possible to choose between a single-port and a dual-port register file implementation.
+The former provides better performance while the latter results in a smaller core.

-*Note: In architectures that implement the register file in dedicated memory resources, such as many FPGAs, disabling the 16 upper registers may not further reduce the core size.*
+*Note: In architectures that implement the register file in dedicated memory resources, such as many FPGAs, disabling the 16 upper registers and/or disabling the dual-port register file may not further reduce the core size.*

 The core exists in two variations: `picorv32` and `picorv32_axi`.
 The former provides a simple native memory interface, that is easy to use in simple